-- Sleep apnea can be treated in a number of ways.
+Sleep apnea can be treated in a number of ways.
 Here at Rockefeller Cosmetic Dentistry we offer three different sleep apnea treatment options:

-- Oral appliance therapy.
 This treatment option involves wearing an oral appliance in your mouth while you sleep.
 The appliance fits similarly to a mouthguard that is custom-fit to your mouth.

-- Continuous positive airway pressure (CPAP).
 CPAP is a machine that provides air through the airway passages and the air pressure being supplied maintains an open airway while sleeping.

 There are several types of surgeries available to treat sleep apnea.
 The types of surgeries include: